rphmeier/rob.tech/_posts/2024-02-03-nearly-optimal-polkadot-merklization.md

   2. If the hash starts with `01` the node is a leaf.
   3. If the hash starts with `10` the node is an extension.
   4. The hash cannot legally start with `11`.

+The one exception here is that if the hash is zeroed-out completely, it denotes an empty sub-trie.

 But what is an extension node?
 Its logical structure will be this: